Setting the Stage: Text-Driven Scene-Consistent Image Generation: Experiments

 \subsection{Implementation Details}

-We construct our training set from Places365~\cite{zhou2017places} and OmniEdit~\cite{wei2024omniedit}, resulting in 96{,}040 distinct entity-centric scene images.
-For each image, we generate a short video clip using Wan~2.2~\cite{wan2025wan}, and apply the keypoint-based feature matcher MINIMA~\cite{ren2025minima} to filter frames, retaining pairs that exhibit sufficient viewpoint change while preserving scene identity.
+The training set is constructed from Places365~\cite{zhou2017places} and OmniEdit~\cite{wei2024omniedit}, resulting in 96{,}040 distinct entity-centric scene images.
+For each image, we synthesize a short video clip using Wan~2.2~\cite{wan2025wan} and filter the frames using MINIMA~\cite{ren2025minima}, a RoMa-based~\cite{edstedt2024roma} dense matcher, by enforcing over $2000$ robust inliers to mitigate video hallucination and structural drift.
 On average, each source image contributes about 14 frames, yielding 1{,}336{,}509 scene pairs in total.
 Text descriptions for all samples are annotated using the GLM-4.1V-Thinking vision–language model~\cite{hong2025glm}.
+Crucially, during data loading, to prevent the model from learning trivial identity mappings, we employ a temporally-weighted sampling strategy.
+Based on the prior that later frames inherently exhibit larger cumulative camera motions, they are dynamically assigned higher selection probabilities within each video clip.

-We train the model on 8 NVIDIA H100 GPUs with a batch size of 1 per GPU and gradient accumulation over 6 steps, corresponding to an effective batch size of 48.
+Training is conducted on 8 NVIDIA H100 GPUs with a per-GPU batch size of 1 and gradient accumulation over 6 steps, resulting in an effective batch size of 48.
 We adopt multi-resolution training with arbitrary aspect ratios, constraining the longer image side to at most 1024 pixels (maximum resolution $1024 \times 1024$).
-The model is optimized for 4{,}000 steps.
+Optimization proceeds for 4{,}000 steps.
 At inference time, we use 28 denoising steps.